isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-arthritic-hips/index.md

 - You might need to break in on them

 ### [4.
 RYKA Women's Comfort Leather Walking Shoe](https://www.amazon.com/dp/B014GNL3GQ/?tag=p-policy-20)
-Ryk� walking shoes are ideal for women that suffer from arthritic hip.
+Ryk walking shoes are ideal for women that suffer from arthritic hip.
 They are designed to provide all-day support and comfort.
 RYKA shoes feature innovative technology and excellent stability for unmatched cushioning and comfort.

 To ensure that women have a perfect fit the Ryka walking shoes are narrow at the heel section and broad at the forefoot area to accommodate ladies feet shape.